-Have you wanted to talk about important issues during Hispanic Heritage Month in your Spanish class but aren’t sure where to begin?
-With all of the amazing Latinos out there, how can I choose just one Hispanic person to highlight?
-Let me take the guesswork out for you.
-Read on to find out which 2 famous Hispanic people I love to highlight and how to make it into a complete 1 week bundle for Hispanic Heritage Month
+Have you wanted to talk about important issues during Hispanic Heritage Month in your high school Spanish class but aren’t sure where to begin?
+Or maybe you’re just looking for fresh Hispanic Heritage Month activities to celebrate a Hispanic heritage week of lessons?
+Does September 15th sneak up on you and you feel like Hispanic Heritage Month lessons get crunched during the month-long celebration?
+With a million topics to choose from in the Hispanic culture AND all of the amazing Latinos, how can I choose just one Hispanic person to highlight?
+Let me take the guesswork out for you for this year’s National Hispanic Heritage Month!
+Read on in this blog post to find out which 2 famous Hispanic people I love to highlight and how to make it into a complete 1-week bundle for Hispanic Heritage Month with detailed lesson plans for each day.

 Day 1- Essential Vocabulary

 Using pre-reading activities ensures that your Spanish students will acquire enough key vocabulary to comprehend the activities.
-I give them the essential vocabulary with a matching worksheet.
+I give them the essential vocabulary with a matching worksheet that they can work on in small groups or as independent work.
 Then, we make predictions describing what we see in pictures that relate to the unit.
-So before we even begin talking about Chávez, Huerta, or La cosecha, my students already have a picture in mind of the main themes.
+So before we even begin talking about Chávez, Huerta, or La cosecha, my students already have a picture in mind of the main themes impacting migrant workers in Latino communities.
+These activities help them to build the key Spanish words they will need to express their thoughts and opinions on the amazing work of these two Latino Americans!

 Day 2- César Chávez

-I kick off our discussion about César Chávez with this attention grabbing trailer from the movie Chávez.
+I kick off our discussion about César Chávez with this attention-grabbing trailer from the movie Chávez.
 My students are fascinated and ready for more!
-Then, we read this comprehensible letter written from Chávez’s perspective about his life and students answer comprehension questions.
+Then, we read this comprehensible letter written from Chávez’s perspective about his life and work with the National Farm Workers Association.
+They get a ton of background information on his life and work in the United States.
+Finally, my students answer comprehension questions.

 Day 3- Dolores Huerta